Who’s Got the Check?

-Payers need to identify which provider is responsible for a patient in order to measure the quality and the cost of care provided.
+Determining which provider is responsible can sometimes be challenging for Health insurance Payers.
 Often, this process is complicated since most payers attribute patients to Primary Care Physicians (PCPs), but patients with chronic or urgent conditions may visit a Specialist Physician more than they visit a PCP.
 Patients who are on Preferred Provider Organization (PPO) plans can change their preferred providers whenever they prefer.